michu2k/t3-portfolio/README.md

 DATABASE_DIRECT_URL=
 ```

-If you want to use PostgreSQL with Docker, you can configure the PostgreSQL database using the following environment variables.
-[PostgreSQL documentation](https://hub.docker.com/_/postgres)
+- If you want to use PostgreSQL with Docker, you can configure the following environment variables. _(optional)_ [PostgreSQL documentation](https://hub.docker.com/_/postgres)

-- Database config for Docker _(optional)_

 ```
 POSTGRES_USER=